natelandau/opnsense-IPs-from-ASN/README.md

 # OPNsense IP Addresses from ASN

-This repository aims to make creating selective routing rules targeting an entire company possible within an OPNsense firewall.
-OPNsense does provide support for creating HOST aliases which use FQDNs.
-However, these aliases do not support wildcards which makes it nearly impossible to selectively route, say, every Facebook domain to a specific firewall rule.
+This script creates a text file of all IPs associated with any number of ASNs for use in creating selective routing rules within OPNsense.
+Use it if you want to route, say, every Facebook IP address regardless of domain name to a specific firewall rule.

-**Note:** Blocking wildcard domains at the DNS level is possible out-of-the-box using Unbound within OPNsense.

 ### Why use selective routing rules?
 Some scenarios in which you may want to use this script are:

-* Routing traffic to a specific company through a VPN
+* Routing outbound traffic to specific company's ASN through a VPN
-* Allowing outgoing or incoming traffic from a specific company or IP range
+* Allowing incoming traffic from a specific company's ASN

 ### Limitations
 This script is a hammer, not a scalpel.
 It will add *ALL* IP ranges from the targeted companies to the rule.
-To create rules for specific URLs, add them to a `Host(s)` alias in `OPNsense --> Firewalls --> Aliases`
+To create rules for specific FQDNs, add them to a `Host(s)` alias in `OPNsense --> Firewalls --> Aliases` You can [read this document](https://www.arin.net/resources/guide/asn/) to learn more about ASNs.

 ### How it works
-This included shell script gathers the IP ranges associated with the ASNs specified in the configuration file.
-It then writes these IP addresses into a text file that can be read from an OPNsense `URL Table (IPs)` alias.
+Gathers the IP ranges associated with the ASNs specified in the configuration file and writes these IP addresses into a text file that can be read from an OPNsense `URL Table (IPs)` alias.

-You can [read this document](https://www.arin.net/resources/guide/asn/) to learn more about ASNs.

 # Installation and Usage
-These instructions are for installing directly on a device running OPNsesnse.
+These instructions are for installing directly on a device running OPNsense.

 1. SSH in to OPNsense
 2. Install Git: `pkg install git`